Look Good, Feel Better: Dealing with Cancer during Covid 19

-As the Coronavirus brings our lives to an emergency stop, we are all finding ways to battle through this challenge together.
+As the Coronavirus brings our lives to a halt, we are all finding ways to battle through this challenge together.

 Look Good Feel Better (LGFB) is a programme that launched in Ireland back in 2003, with a simple vision: